June 6, 2023

 Facing adversity

-Like many of you, life has provided its challenges.
+Like many of you, life has provided challenges.

 Me and my mom, Patricia, around 2001.

 I lost my mom, Patricia, to cancer when I was a senior in high school.
 She passed away three months after she was diagnosed.
-Pat was one of the kindest people I will ever know.
-She rarely complained and was always willing to help.
+Pat was the kindest person I will ever know.
+She didn’t complain and was always willing to help.
 Sometimes I wonder how my life will be different if she was still here.
 On Mother’s Day 2020, I dedicated this article to my mom.

 These were tough experiences to live through, especially as a young adult.